-Recently, Serendipity Films produced HOWLING, a short fiction by Laura Van Haecke, which won already several awards; Most recently the prize for best international short at Palm Springs Short 2021.
+Earlier productions include HOWLING, a short fiction by Laura Van Haecke, which won several awards.
+Amongst others the prize for best international short at Palm Springs Short 2021.

 DARK RIDER, a documentary feature by Eva Küpper, was theatrical released in June 2021 in the Benelux and had its world premiere at Dokfest Münich 2021.

-Earlier productions include On Air, a documentary feature by Manno Lanssens, which had its world premiere at the Docville International Film Festival and was selected for o.a. the Rome Film Festival, Doclisboa International Film Festival in 2019; RETROSPEKT, a feature film by Esther Rots with Flemish actresses Circé Lethem and Lien Wildemeersch in the lead roles, which premiered in 2018 at the Toronto International Film Festival (TIFF) and was selected for the Berlinale/FORUM 2019; UNE PART D’OMBRE, a feature film by Samuel Tilman with Fabrizio Rongione and Natacha Régnier in the lead roles; STRIKE A POSE, a documentary by Ester Gould & Reijer Zwaan, which premiered in 2016 at the Berlinale Film Festival (Panorama) and is travelling the world since (Tribeca, HotDocs, etc); and DEATH OF A SHADOW, a short film by Tom Van Avermaet starring internationally acclaimed actor Matthias Schoenaerts, which won the European Film Award for Best Short and was nominated for the Academy Award® for Best Live Action Short Film.
+ON AIR, a documentary feature by Manno Lanssens, which had its world premiere at the Docville International Film Festival and was selected for o.a. the Rome Film Festival, Doclisboa International Film Festival in 2019; RETROSPEKT, a feature film by Esther Rots with Flemish actresses Circé Lethem and Lien Wildemeersch in the lead roles, which premiered in 2018 at the Toronto International Film Festival (TIFF) and was selected for the Berlinale/FORUM 2019; UNE PART D’OMBRE, a feature film by Samuel Tilman with Fabrizio Rongione and Natacha Régnier in the lead roles; STRIKE A POSE, a documentary by Ester Gould & Reijer Zwaan, which premiered in 2016 at the Berlinale Film Festival (Panorama) and is travelling the world since (Tribeca, HotDocs, etc); and DEATH OF A SHADOW, a short film by Tom Van Avermaet starring internationally acclaimed actor Matthias Schoenaerts, which won the European Film Award for Best Short and was nominated for the Academy Award® for Best Live Action Short Film.